Article Snapshot

 What are smart contracts?

-Smart contracts are self-executing programs stored on a distributed ledger.
+In general, smart contracts are self-executing programs stored on a distributed ledger.
 They automatically perform actions when conditions are met.

 Is blockchain only used for cryptocurrency?